A nervous system reset for safety, calm, and connection

 The Safe & Sound Protocol (SSP) is a five-hour, evidence-based listening program created by Dr. Stephen Porges (Polyvagal Theory).
 It uses specially filtered music tuned to human speech to send subtle safety cues to your nervous system.

-Trauma and PTSD
+- Trauma or PTSD

-Autism spectrum differences and masking fatigue
+- Autism spectrum differences and masking fatigue

-ADHD and focus difficulties
+- ADHD and focus difficulties

-Sensory processing challenges
+- Sensory processing challenges

-Misophonia and auditory sensitivities
+- Misophonia and auditory sensitivities

-Here’s the science made simple:
+Here’s the science in simple terms:

 Your nervous system constantly samples the world through eyes, breath, and ears.
 SSP uses that ear–vagus pathway to update the “operating system,” not just the apps.
 When the OS runs in a stable, safe state, your thoughts, behaviours, and relationships stop fighting uphill battles.